voostindie/markdown-curator/README.md

 1. Never duplicate information manually.
 2. Make all relevant, meaningful information part of the content itself.

 The first rule is actually why this tool exists.
-With it, content can be sliced and diced in any way conceivable, and then represented back as part of content itself, automatically.
+With it, content can be sliced and diced in any way conceivable and then represented back as part of the content itself, automatically.
 Change the original content, and all its transformations follow.
 No mistakes are possible.

 The second rule exists because I believe information should be in human-readable plain text (Markdown), and not forced in some kind of structure to satisfy some tool.
 Tools should adapt to people, not the other way around.
 I do not consider front matter in a document to be part of the content of that document.
 It's metadata.
 In my opinion, metadata should be only one of two things:

 1. **Operational data**: data that supports some tool in doing its work.
 Examples: "Use this CSS template for the HTML export", or "Use this image as a cover for the cards view", or "Allow these aliases for the document".
 Things like that.
-2. **Derived data**: data that is extract from the content and persisted in an easier digestible way for tools.
-Examples: "The status of a project", or "The author of a book", or "The poster of a movie".
+2. **Derived data**: data that is extracted from the content and persisted in an easier digestible way for tools.
+Examples: "The status of a project" or "The author of a book" or "The poster of a movie".

-Yet, front matter has its use.
+Front matter has its use.
 For example, Obsidian plugins like [Bases](https://help.obsidian.md/bases) allow Notion-like datasets to be created with it conveniently.
-But, there's a danger in them also, because they can either lead to crucial information being duplicated - both in the content and in the properties - or moved out of the content into the metadata.
-I'm not sure which is worse.
+But, there's a danger in them also, because they can either lead to crucial information being duplicated - both in the content and in the properties - or moved out of the content into the metadata, to exist only there.
+I'm not certain which is worse.

 This is why the curator can update front matter automatically.
 The content - the Markdown - is where the source information is.
 Front matter properties should not replace or manually duplicate source information.
 But they can be derived from it.
 Both rules are followed, and tools that act on front matter are satisfied at the same time.